 This higher level training and study has provided me with the skills to perform advanced laparoscopic (keyhole) and hysteroscopic surgery; however, I remain passionate about obstetrics, which is the side of O&G that drew me into the specialty in the first place.

-I remain an active fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, currently sitting on the NSW Regional Committee and also serving as Deputy Chair of the Education Subcommittee and Deputy Chair of the Endometriosis Expert Working Group.
+I remain an active fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, currently sitting on the NSW Regional Committee and also serving as Chair of the Education Subcommittee and Deputy Chair of the Endometriosis Expert Working Group.

 Outside of medicine my interests include music and my family.
 I play principal trombone with the NSW Doctors Orchestra and the Lane Cove Concert Band.
 I am married with four children: Christine, Michael and the twins – Emily and Anthony.